cccartiii/Timelapser/README.md

 <div align="center">

-Created by Cartifuture
+Developed by Cartifuture

-If you enjoy Timelapser, consider giving the repository a star.
+If you like Timelapser, consider giving this repository a ⭐.

 </div>